jvitku/nengo_1.4/README.md

 #### Changelog:

-* adding interlayer connections now, some refactoring of Connection
+* added interlayer connections (tested) and their serialization, TODO show it in the EA

 * map definition in the `GridWorld` node is correct now!